sai24k/Advanced-To-Do-List/README.md

 # Advanced To Do List App

-A modern, feature-rich To Do List web application with CRUD operations, progress tracking, confetti celebration, and persistent local storage
+A modern, feature-rich To Do List web application with CRUD operations, progress tracking, confetti celebration, and persistent local storage.

 ## Features